BU-NU-CLOUD-F19/Ceph_RGW_Cache_Prefetching_regarding_Batch_jobs/README.md

 - Create software to perform the prediction of which data will be accessed in the future based on DAG.
 - Use KARIZ that reducing the runtime the most by finding the longest path of the dag.
+- The idea of KARIZ:
+  An DAG planner that build prefered cache plans for a signle DAG at the submission time;
+  A cache planner that make decisions for multiple DAG at runtime considering limited bandwidth and limited cache space.
+  Prefetch the cache data partially.

-- Prefetch data by using prefetching commands (Ceph prefetching API) in Ceph Rados Gateway (RGW) to improve the computing speed of batch jobs in Spark.
+- """Prefetch data by using prefetching commands (Ceph prefetching API) in Ceph Rados Gateway (RGW) to improve the computing speed of batch jobs in Spark."""
 - Performance test: Comparing efficiency (running time) of batch jobs between with/without prefetching the data.

 ## 5. Acceptance Criteria